 Betting Action Questions

-Answer first: every betting action depends on what has already happened in the round and what the game format allows.
+Every betting action depends on what has already happened in the round.

 What is the difference between a bet and a raise?